Basic concepts and definitions

 behaviour and experiencing.
 It therefore introduces the concept of time-relative

-probabilities that allow ratio-scaled data of such
+probabilities that enables the generation of ratio-scaled data of

-In order to enable systematic contrasts, the TPS Paradigm comprises novel methodologies for
+To enable systematic contrasts, the TPS Paradigm comprises novel methodologies for

 comparing individuals across situations, groups and species that